 Look, we’re not trying to throw shade.
 If those are your goals, they’re impressive.
 Drop those pounds, build that muscle, try kelp—we’re with you.

 But beyond getting healthier, what about getting wealthier?
 Every January, many people focus on their bodies but tend to overlook their financial fitness.

 Financial fitness is a thing, and guess what?
 Having extra cash will make you feel just as sexy and confident as whittling your waistline.
 Get after these four New Year’s resolutions to start off 2021 with money on your mind.

 1. Track Your Spending

-Even if the days of panicking about overdrawing on your cash management account are behind you, it’s worth paying attention to exactly how much you spend.
+Even if the days of panicking about overdrawing on your online bank account are behind you, it’s worth paying attention to exactly how much you spend.
 Why?
 “Understanding exactly how much you’re spending helps you appreciate how much you’re able to save.
 Your savings rate is the most important component for determining your ability to accomplish financial goals like homeownership, starting your own business, or being able to retire,” says Lauren Anastasio a financial planner at SoFi.

 “Reviewing your transactions can be one of the easiest ways to find opportunities to save money,” she adds.

 Tracking your spending may sound hard, but there are free online tools that make it easy, including SoFi Relay®.
 In fact, SoFi’s tool allows you to connect all your financial accounts on one mobile dashboard so you have a bird’s eye view of your balances.
 “It gives you an up-to-date, real-time snapshot of your finances,” Song adds.

 Open a SoFi Checking and Savings Account and start earning 1% APY on your cash!